adityaarun2/model-building/README.md

 After fitting our pipeline creating a prediction based on the input testing set, we end up with a Root Mean Squared Error of `0.6319575251766202`.
 This means that, on average, our model's predictions differed from the actual ratings by about 0.63.
 Considering that the `avg_ratings` are on a scale from 1 to 5, this is not the best performance.
 For example, if we decide to round the RMSE up, we will be nearly a whole rating (1) off from the actual ratings most of the time.

 ---

+## Final Model

+The next couple of features that we will be adding on top of our baseline model are: `calories` and `total_fat (PDV)`.
+These features could improve the performace of our model because they are important aspects people consider when rating recipes.
+For example, someone on a diet would be looking for recipes with a low calorie count and low fat content.
+Therefore, recipes with high calories and fat might be rated lower when these additional features are considered.
+On the other hand, some delectable, but unhealthy, recipes such as desserts might be rated higher simply because they taste incredible.
+Let's begin exploring these relationships with our model.
+First, let's create and split our data set with the additional features mentioned above.

+Since the `calories` data has such a wide range and tends to be in the hundreds if not thousands, we will apply `StdScaler` in order to standardize the data.
+Moreover, we will apply `Binarizer` to the `saturated_fat (PDV)` column because it will be helpful to determine how much fat can be considered a significant amount.
+For the threshold, we will determine the best value using `GridSearchCV`.

+### Tuning the model
+In order to optimimze our model, we will utilzie `GridSearchCV` in order to find the best combinations of hyperparameters.
+Specifically, we will be searching for the best `threshold` for the `Binarizer()` transformer since we are unsure what a good cutoff is.
+This is a great way to tune our model and maximize performance in a concise manner.

+Now that we have the optimal threshold for our `Binarizer()`, we can create our Pipeline once again and evaluate the performance with $R^2$